 While all students who complete this program for licensure are required to complete their practicum in a K-12 setting, for students who signed at enrollment a Memorandum of Understanding (MOU) that they do not intend to seek licensure, alternative practicum sites may be approved such as a community college, tutoring center, or other structured educational program as determined by documentation provided to WGU's Field Placement Office.
 This program requires you to complete:

 WGU is committed to providing a safe environment for students, faculty, and staff.
 WGU will only approve potential practicum sites that are expected to fully comply with all relevant ordinances and laws related to safety and health and will not knowingly place a candidate at a site that is out of compliance with such ordinances or laws.
 If there are questions related to your approved site, please contact firstname.lastname@example.org.

 *Note: The 30-hour practicum is a WGU program requirement.
 Your state may have additional requirements regarding the number of required hours or type of placement.
-The Teacher Licensure Home Page in the Student Handbook contains detailed information about the licenses your state offers that align with WGU programs and how to apply.
-You will work with the WGU Licensure office at firstname.lastname@example.org or call 866-889-0132, Option 3, regarding all certification and endorsement questions.
+The Teacher Licensure Home Page (opens new window) in the Student Handbook contains detailed information about the licenses your state offers that align with WGU programs and how to apply.
+You will work with the WGU Licensure office at email@example.com, regarding all certification and endorsement questions.

 The most important aspect of this program is that it provides an avenue for professionals currently engaged in a teaching career, whose content and pedagogy backgrounds are significant, to serve in our country’s elementary, middle, and high schools by teaching ELLs in grades K-12.
 This program is for licensed teachers with bachelor’s degrees who are interested in ELL or ESL instruction, district personnel and curricula leaders, and “emergency credentialed” ELL or ESL teachers who need the endorsement to be considered highly qualified.